woowup/docs/howto/customize-magento-conector-en.md

-# Customize Woowup-Connect Magento Extension
+# How to override the default behaviour of the Woowup-Connect Magento Extension

 ### Overview

-The world wide eCommerce system Magento is able to implement custom processes and extensions, based on Event-Observer pattern design.
+Magento is able to implement custom processes and extensions, based on Event-Observer pattern design.

-The Woowup-Connect extension includes two new events, which let run custom code for manage custom rules.
+The Woowup-Connect extension includes two new events, which lets you run custom code to manage custom rules.

 The events are
 - woowup_after_get_points
 - woowup_before_order_points

 ### woowup_after_get_points
-It's runned after to get the point multiplier on Woowup platform.
+It lets you implement code to change the multiplier that is applied to product price to calculate the points on Woowup platform.
-It can modify this multiplier with custom rules, coded into the event.

 The event receive a product as parameter.
 This is the current product from frontend